|Elliott Sound Products||Gyrator Based Active Filters|

 Coil voltage = supply voltage / VD = 1.0909V

 Now, let's see what the gyrator does, and an ideal opamp will be assumed for the time being, but using the same resistances as discussed above.
 When the input signal is applied, C1 is discharged.
 We know from my 'first rule of opamps' (see Designing With Opamps) that an opamp will try to make both inputs the same voltage.
 Since C1 is discharged, it acts like a short circuit (for an instant in time), so the opamp's output is the same as its non-inverting input, and the opamp and surrounding parts appear to be an open circuit.
 See the drawing below so that you can follow the logic.
 Initially we will ignore Rd (a damping resistor) - more about that soon.
 The gyrator inductor has a value of 10H.
+The 'ideal' opamp has no limitations on its supply or output voltage, and has infinite open loop gain and bandwidth.
+Unfortunately, it's a component restricted to (some) simulators, and it doesn't exist in real life.

 Things get really interesting when the switch is opened, and it is this behaviour that absolutely proves that an ideal gyrator is exactly equivalent to an inductor!
 The switch is opened at 20ms, and the current has reached 7.23mA (we are still ignoring the current in Rd).
 C1 is partially charged, and when the switch opens there is no longer any input current.
 The opamp's inputs are momentarily at different voltages.
 Since the opamp will always try to make both inputs the same voltage, the only way that can happen is for the output to swing negative by over 70V.
 Rd (the damping resistor) is now in effect, as things tend to get silly without it.